henryzord/sphinxTutorial/README.md

    Where `<entry tex file>` is the main tex file (e.g. `main.tex`, `pdflatex main.tex`)

-5. Alternatively, just run `bash generate_all.sh` to generate html documentation, move to `docs` folder, generate latex files and compile them to pdf.
+5. Alternatively, just run `bash generate_all.sh` to generate html documentation, move to `docs` folder, generate LaTeX files and compile them to pdf.

 </details>